crimx/ext-github-release-notifier/README.md

 - Chrome Extension <https://chrome.google.com/webstore/detail/gjhmlndokehcbkaockjlgeofgkiaiflg>
 - Firefox Add-on <https://addons.mozilla.org/firefox/addon/release-notifier-for-github/>

-It checks Github releases every 15 minutes.
+It checks Github releases every 15 minutes and notifies releases by browser notification.

 Fast & light-weight: It is loaded and run only when needed.
 And instead of subscribing atom feeds, it uses Github api and takes advantage of 403 cache.